infobyte/faraday/CHANGELOG/3.3/fix_typos_in_vuldn.md

-Fix typos in VulnDB and add two new vulnerabilities
+Fix typos in VulnDB and add two new vulnerabilities (Default Credentials, Privilege Escalation)